telerik/teststudio-docs/docs/welcome.md

 **Test Studio functional testing** allows you to create, run and automate functional with a variety of productivity features that will save you tons of time.
 Some of our most prominent features are:

-* __Intuitive recorder with cross browser support__ - with its intuitive <a href="/getting-started/test-recording/overview" target="_blank">click and record functionality</a>, recording steps has never been easier. <a href="/prerequisites/configure-your-browser/browser-configuration" target="_blank">Major browsers</a>, including Headless Chrome for <a href="/automated-tests/headless/headless-test-execution" target="_blank">headless test execution</a>, are proactively supported in Test Studio.
+* __Intuitive recorder with cross browser support__ - with its intuitive <a href="/getting-started/test-recording/overview" target="_blank">click and record functionality</a>, recording steps has never been easier. <a href="/prerequisites/configure-your-browser/browser-configuration" target="_blank">Major browsers</a>, including Chrome, Edge, Firefox, Headless Chrome for <a href="/automated-tests/headless/headless-test-execution" target="_blank">headless test execution</a>, are proactively supported in Test Studio.

 * __Intelligent hybrid element detection__ - by <a href="/features/elements-explorer/elements-find-expression" target="_blank">creating automation elements</a> that use both web locators and images, flaky and fragile tests are a thing of the past.